dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 As statements,
-scope guards conflict with declarations of `scope` variables whose type is expressed starting with an opening parenthesis, in particular the ones that require parentheses to be expressed.
+scope guards conflict with declarations of `scope` variables whose type is expressed starting with an opening parenthesis.

 The goal of the following design is to allow the this code with the noted meaning:
 ```d